This post may contain affiliate links. Please read our full Disclosure Policy.

 Solid Wood Furniture

-In my opinion, this is the best type of furniture to paint.
-Solid wood furniture is furniture that is completely made out of wood.
-When prepared properly, solid wood furniture should produce a smooth finish that has high durability.
+In my opinion, solid wood furniture is the best type of furniture to paint.
+It is completely made of wood.
+Solid wood furniture should produce a smooth finish with high durability when prepared properly.

 Wood Veneered or Laminate Furniture

-Although wood-veneered furniture is completely paintable, sometimes it can be less durable or more difficult to paint.
-Veneered furniture is usually made of a pressboard or mdf material with a thin wooden sheet adhered on top.
-When this veneer is distressed or sanded, it can sometimes separate from the mdf and peel back.
+Although wood-veneered furniture is completely paintable, it can sometimes be less durable or more difficult to paint.
+Veneered furniture is usually made of a pressboard or MDF material with a thin wooden sheet adhered to the top.
+This veneer can sometimes separate from the MDF and peel back when it is distressed or sanded.
 Over time, your furniture piece may look chipped and poorly finished.

 wood furniture to be painted